-Buffalo drumsticks that are truly crispy, without the hassle of deep-frying!
+Baked buffalo chicken drumsticks that are truly crispy, without the hassle of deep-frying!
 Read on to discover the trick to making spicy oven-baked drumsticks with crispy skin, every time.
-This baked Buffalo drumsticks recipe is low carb, gluten free, and Paleo-friendly.
+This baked Buffalo chicken recipe is low carb, gluten free, and Paleo-friendly.

-Baking can’t hold a candle to frying when it comes to cooking chicken.
-Are you thinking there’s just no way to get that perfectly crispy-skinned, Southern fried chicken when baking?
+Baking usually can’t hold a candle to frying when it comes to cooking chicken.
+Are you thinking there’s just no way to get that perfectly crispy-skinned chicken when baking?
 Well, until now, I would have agreed.

 I have discovered the secret and I am so excited about it, I have to share the recipe.
 It would be terribly unkind of me to let you go through your life thinking that the only way to get truly crispy chicken is in a deep fryer.
 Once I tell you the secret ingredient, you will be astonished at how simple this oven baked Buffalo drumsticks recipe is to make.

-Want truly crispy chicken drumsticks without the hassle of deep-frying?
+Want truly crispy baked buffalo chicken without the hassle of deep-frying?
 Read on to discover the trick for crispy skin every time.
 Paleo and low carb.

 - 3 1/2 lbs chicken drumsticks about 16 drumsticks